abstractfactory/rfc/spec/spec33.md

 The [Monolithic Versioning Pattern][] is further defined in RFC3

-In `Polylithic` versioning, each change to DOCUMENT is made explicit and requires each DOCUMENT referencing another DOCUMENT to manually maintain referential integrity; this may be referred to as `explicit tracking`.
+In `Polylithic` versioning, each change to DOCUMENT is made explicit,  requiring references to each DOCUMENT to be manually maintained; this may be referred to as `explicit tracking`.

 The [Polylithic Versioning Pattern][] is further defined in RFC2